marcuscbehrens/catbot/README.md

 to plug it all together and make it work below are all the steps i took. i will also list all the components required both in hardware and software with sources where to purchase and download them.

+videos and other projects are described here: http://4xb.de

 ## 3d printing the frame
 See files in this repo.